 We made our introduction to the outdoor adventure world as a movie production company with the release of our award-winning documentary ski film Pretty Faces.

 Now, with the direction of pro-skier Lynsey Dyer, Unicorn Picnic is looking to draw from the mountainous success of the movie and of sister non-profit SheJumps by launching a creative community and marketplace.
-We’re offering original apparel and gear from our partners, delivering lighthearted content including gear reviews from trustworthy friends, and building the Unicorn School: a program of organized backcountry trips for girls.
-We believe in the relationship between being our best selves and going outside, breathing fresh air – and then taking action.
+We’re offering original apparel and gear from our partners, delivering lighthearted content including gear reviews from trustworthy friends, and building the Unicorn School: a program of organized trips to connect with the outdoors in a safe, fun environment.
+We believe in the relationship between being our best selves and going outside, breathing fresh air – and taking action.

 Everyday females need more positive role models (attainable unicorns) in the media to offer an alternative to music videos, reality TV, and fashion magazines.
-We aim to provide an unprecedented source of inspiration for young girls, first and foremost, through accessible gear and content.
+We aim to provide an unprecedented source of inspiration for girls and women, first and foremost, through accessible gear and content.

 The lessons learned on the mountain parallel those learned by many women who take the path less traveled.
 Our gear, content, and documentary ski film ‘Pretty Faces’ showcase women who walk that path, delivering the message: “If she can do it, then so can I.”